matheuristic/plan9port-config/README.md

 ## Fonts

-plan9port comes with the Plan9 fonts, which are in the `$PLAN9/fonts` directory.
+plan9port comes with the Plan9 bitmap fonts, which are in the `$PLAN9/font` directory.
+When using Plan 9 programs, these are presented at the paths `/lib/font/bit/NAME/RANGE.SIZE.font` where `NAME`, `RANGE` and `SIZE` should match that of some font in `$PLAN9/font/`.
+For example, `$PLAN9/font/lucsans/unicode.10.font` is presented `/lib/font/bit/lucsans/unicode.10.font` for use by Plan 9 programs.
+See `9 man font` for more information.

 Fonts from the host system can also be used via `fontsrv`, which makes those fonts accessible in the Plan 9 format at a given mountpoint